 To prove it we introduce the notion of an abstract reduction system.
-It is simply a pair (A, \to) where A is a set and \to is a binary relation on A. Recall that \to^ denotes the transitive reflexive closure of \to . - We say that b is a \rightarrow -normal form of a if $a \rightarrow^ b$ and no c exists such that $b \rightarrow c$, and omit the reference to \rightarrow if it is clear from the context.
-If every element of A has a unique normal form, we say that (A, \rightarrow) (or just \rightarrow if A is clear from the context) satisfies the unique normal form property. - We say that \rightarrow is weakly confluent if for all $a, b, c \in A$ implies that for some $d \in A$
+It is simply a pair (A, \rightarrow) where A is a set and \rightarrow is a binary relation on A. Recall that \rightarrow^ denotes the transitive reflexive closure of \rightarrow . - We say that b is a → -normal form of a if a → b and no c exists such that b → c, and omit the reference to → if it is clear from the context.
+If every element of A has a unique normal form, we say that (A, →) (or just → if A is clear from the context) satisfies the unique normal form property. - We say that \rightarrow is weakly confluent if for all $a, b, c \in A$